russhowd/Spatial-Temporal-Final-Coursework/README.md

 Thus, 18 seperate models were developed through cross validation.
 All models and charts were developed in Python and presented in iPython notebooks.

+Initial spatial-temporal autocorrelation analysis was performed in R. The autocorrelation script was presented as an R Markdown document.